People Who Lack A Filter Frequently Say These 20 Things

 Envato Elements

-This phrase can be dismissive of someone’s emotional distress or concerns.
+This comes off as dismissive of someone’s emotional distress or concerns.
 While it’s important to set boundaries and avoid getting dragged into unnecessary drama, it’s also important to be there for your loved ones when they need you.
 Offer a listening ear, a shoulder to cry on, or practical help if possible.

 10. “I’m not a people person.”